-To this day the continuation of the British Army depends on annual Parliamentary consent.
+To this day, the continuation of the British Army depends on annual Parliamentary consent.

-The regimental system has its roots in the 17th century when aristocrats and professional soldiers were commissioned by the monarch to recruit troops.
-These men, ranked as colonels, were responsible for raising and equipping their regiments.
+The regimental system has its roots in the 17th century, when aristocrats and professional soldiers were commissioned by the monarch to recruit troops.
+Ranked as colonels, these men were responsible for raising and equipping their regiments.

-Most British regiments also have a member of the Royal Family as their colonel-in-chief.
-Although they have no operational role, they are kept informed of the regiment’s activities, pay visits to deployed troops, send messages of support, attend regimental dinners and take part in ceremonies.
+Although serving no operational role, colonels-in-chief are kept informed of their regiment’s activities, pay visits to deployed troops, send messages of support, attend regimental dinners and take part in ceremonies.

 ‘There's no way I'm going to put myself through Sandhurst and then sit on my arse back home while my boys are out fighting for their country.’

-Prince Harry, 2007
+Prince Harry - 2007

 The last British monarch to lead troops in battle was King George II, at Dettingen in 1743.
-However, many members of the Royal Family have served in the army since that time.
+However, many members of the Royal Family have served in the Army since that time.

-Members of the Royal Family support the army in many different ways.
+Members of the Royal Family support the Army in many different ways.
 They visit troops on active service, attend inspections and reviews, and serve as patrons of military charities.

 The Royal Family also supports military charities.
 For example, the Forces in Mind Trust is supported by the Foundation of Prince William and Prince Harry.

-When the British ruled India, mass assemblies were held at Coronation Park in Delhi to commemorate the succession of the British monarch as Emperor or Empress of India.
+When the British ruled India, mass assemblies were held at Coronation Park in Delhi to celebrate the succession of the British monarch as Emperor or Empress of India.
 These events took place in 1877, 1903 and 1911.